louislimd/hugo-blog/content/post/Lung_cancer.md

 +++
 ### Introduction
-Lung cancer is the leading cause of cancer death in Taiwan.
+Lung cancer is the leading cause of cancer death in both men and women.

 ### Etiology
 Smoking is the greatest risk factor for lung cancer, with ~90% of cases being tobacco-related.
 Other risk factors include exposure to asbestos and radon.